 - Career Highlights

 - Plays piano and keyboards

 - Member of the George Russell Living Time Orchestra and the Boston Pops Esplanade Orchestra

-- Has performed with the Boston Pops, George Russell, Rebecca Parris, Mike Metheny, Sheila Jordan, Susan Tedeschi, James Taylor, Patti LaBelle, Warren Haynes, Martina McBride, Kristin Chenoweth, and many others.
+- Has performed with the Boston Pops, George Russell, Rebecca Parris, Mike Metheny, Sheila Jordan, Susan Tedeschi, James Taylor, Patti LaBelle, Warren Haynes, Martina McBride, and Kristin Chenoweth

-- Songs have appeared in dozens of network primetime shows and feature films including NCIS, the Sopranos, Glee, Borat, Iron Man 2, and many more.
+- Songs have appeared in dozens of network primetime shows and feature films, including NCIS, The Sopranos, Glee, Borat: Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan, Iron Man 2, and many more

 In Their Own Words